Nino-Data-Audit/Spatial-Impact-Analysis-of-RA-11203-Rice-Tariffication-Law-on-Philippine-Farmgate-Prices/README.md

 🗺️ Diagnostic Visualizations

 ![Parallel Trends](parallel-trends.png)

 1. Parallel Trends Validation
 This plot confirms that before the 2019 intervention, the treatment and control provinces followed a similar price trajectory, satisfying the core assumption of DiD modeling.

 ![K Nearest Neighbours](k-neighbours.png)

 3. Spatial Connectivity (W-Matrix)
 This visualization illustrates the KNN-based spatial weights matrix used to control for geographic price contagion.

 ![Residual Map](spatial-residuals-of-sdid.png)

 5. Residual Map (Model Accuracy)
 The Spatial Residual Map confirms a well-specified model.
 The random distribution of residuals indicates that the spatial lag successfully captured localized shocks.

+💡 Results and Recommendations

+Policy Impact ($\beta = -0.28$): There is a statistically significant negative impact on farmgate prices in RCEF-priority provinces relative to control groups ($p < 0.001$).
+This suggests that the immediate influx of imported rice under the RTL outweighed the competitive gains provided by the fund during this period.

+Spatial Contagion ($\rho = 0.87$): Price shocks are highly contagious.
+A price drop in one province transmits 87% of its volatility to its neighbors.
+This confirms that the Philippine rice market is geographically integrated and that localized policy interventions have massive regional spillover effects.

+Given the high spatial contagion ($\rho = 0.87$), the NFA should strategically position buffer stocks based on Spatial Clusters rather than administrative regions to dampen price volatility spillovers.

+The negative $\beta$ suggests that mechanization and seed distribution are not yet offsetting the competitive pressure of imports [cite: 2026-02-17].
+RCEF should pivot toward Post-Harvest Logistics (drying and milling) to help farmers hold stocks until prices recover.